Uzbekistan Travel Guide

 Independence Day– September 1.
 Cultural events, concerts and festivals take place throughout Uzbekistan.

-Stihia Music Festival– The first one was held on September 14, 2018, and was probably the biggest event in Moynaq since the 1960s.
+Stihia Music Festival– The first one was held on September 14, 2018 and another was held in May 2021 and is probably the biggest event in Moynaq since the 1960s.
 This electronic rave took place in Moynaq’s Ship Graveyard.
 Future dates are TBA, but you can check the event website here.

 Bazar-Art– An art exhibition held in November in Tashkent.
 Dates are TBD for 2020.